We mourn the loss of Professor Eddie Webster

 Explore the Stories and Updates from the George Bizos Bursary Fund’s Impactful Journey.

-This year’s fundraising drive for the George Bizos SAHETI Scholarship and Bursary Fund (GBSSBF) proudly launches the Unity in Diversity exhibition — an ambitious and inspiring celebration of 1000 original artworks, created by artists of all ages and backgrounds.
-In...
+Updated: 10th February 2026: This year’s fundraising drive for the George Bizos SAHETI Scholarship and Bursary Fund (GBSSBF) proudly launches the Unity in Diversity exhibition — an ambitious and inspiring celebration of 1000 original artworks, created by artists of...

 A legacy of high achievement